cevsmile/web-spice/icons-glyph/README.md

 Glyph 400 (not completely mapped, only first 150 icons)
 =================

 Format: PNG (sprite)
-Image Size: 14x14 mono
+Size: 14x14 mono

 GLYPHICONS is a library of precisely prepared monochromatic icons and symbols, created with an emphasis on simplicity and easy orientation.